livecycle/preevy/site/docs/recipes/private-services.md

 ### Implementation Details

-When Preevy's tunneling service identifies a service marked as private, it adds a layer of HTTP basic authentication to that service.
+When Preevy's tunneling service identifies a service marked as private, it adds a layer of [HTTP basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) to that service.
 Requests to that service will be required to include a JWT token, which is signed using the profile's tunneling private key.
 The JWT can be passed as the password when using Basic Authentication.
 Future implementations will allow the use of bearer tokens, cookie-based sessions, and external authentication providers.

 ### Limitations

-There are some limitations to our current private services implementation:
+Because the current implementation relies on HTTP basic authentication via the `Authorization` HTTP header, it has a few limitations:

-- Requests that use an additional layer of internal authentication will not work.
+- Backend services that depend on the `Authorization` header may break, because this header is already used for Preevy's authentication.
-- WebSocket for private services is not yet supported.
+- WebSockets do not support the `Authorization` header, so they will not work.

 Both of these limitations will be addressed when the tunneling service begins to support cookie-based authentication/sessions.